glennpai/aruix-api/README.md

 ## Purpose

 I started this project as practice for my web application development skills in my career as a software engineer.
-I wanted to use a well known framework that was both powerful and new to me.
+I wanted to use a widely known framework that was both powerful and new to me.
 Enter: NestJS.

 In the last few years I have started and restarted making Discord bots too many times to count.
 It seemed like every time I came back to a work-in-progress, I've learned enough about programming since the last time that I think "Why did I do it this way?".
 I've decided splitting the bot into two independent pieces, essentially a chat-based UI and resource.
 This will allow me to more easily update and test the code behind the scenes without the trouble of dealing with a noisy Discord bot the entire time.